sglavoie/sglavoie.github.io/content/learnings/0042_book_summary_learning_go_idiomatic_approach_real_world_go_programming.md

 ---

-# Chapter 7: Types, Methods, and Interfaces
+# Types, Methods, and Interfaces

 - Types can be declared at any level, including at the package level.